dereuromark/cakephp-dto/docs/README.md

 Thanks to the XSD file you can fully autocomplete it, so almost no typing here.
 It will also show you invalid attributes in red.

+If you want, you can also use a `config/dto/` folder and then separate config files within.
+Those have to have the pattern `*.dto.xml` then to be found.

 ## Generate your DTOs
 ```